Tanay2509/Projects/README.md

 # Projects
-Here are the projects I've Worked on
+Here are the projects I've worked on.